Lost After Dark: Plot

 In 1977 Michigan, a man is attacked in his farmhouse and urges a young woman to flee.
-She’s captured by a deranged man who kills her gruesomely.
+She is captured by a deranged man who kills her gruesomely.

 Seven years later, in 1984, high school student Adrienne prepares for a weekend getaway after the Spring Ball.
-She’s still mourning her mother and her missing sister.
+She is still mourning her mother and her missing sister.
 Adrienne and several friends—including Jamie, Sean, Wesley, Tobe, Marilyn, Heather, and Johnnie—steal a school bus and drive into the countryside, running out of gas near the old Joad farmhouse.

 The group explores the property and finds evidence of a cannibalistic family who once lived there.
-Adrienne recognizes her sister’s necklace among a shrine of human bones.
-One by one, the teenagers are killed by the disfigured Joad son, “Junior,” in escalating brutality: Adrienne is pickaxed, Sean is stabbed, Heather and Johnnie die in the barn, and others are trapped, impaled, or crushed.
+Adrienne recognizes her sister's necklace among a shrine of human bones.
+One by one, the teenagers are killed by the disfigured Joad son, "Junior", in escalating brutality: Adrienne is pickaxed, Sean is stabbed, Heather and Johnnie die in the barn, and others are trapped, impaled, or crushed.

-Vice Principal Cunningham and Adrienne’s father arrive separately to search for the missing students.
+Vice Principal Cunningham and Adrienne's father arrive separately to search for the missing students.
 Cunningham is decapitated after confronting the killer.
-Adrienne’s father ultimately shoots Junior when he attacks the last survivor, Jamie.
+Adrienne's father ultimately shoots Junior when he attacks the last survivor, Jamie.

 Police later identify the killer as Junior Joad, the lone survivor of a feral cannibal clan thought dead years earlier.
-As Jamie is taken away in an ambulance, the coroner’s van is found wrecked—Junior has escaped again.
-The film ends with Jamie’s scream as the cycle of horror resumes.
+As Jamie is taken away in an ambulance, the coroner's van is found wrecked—Junior has escaped again.
+The film ends with Jamie's scream as the cycle of horror resumes.